Convergence of Datalog over (Pre-) Semirings: Related Work

-Recently, semi-na\"ive evaluation was extended for a higher-order functional language called Datafun~\cite{DBLP:journals/pacmpl/ArntzeniusK20}.
+Recently, semi-na\"ive evaluation has been extended for a higher-order functional language called Datafun~\cite{DBLP:journals/pacmpl/ArntzeniusK20}.
 The book~\cite{semiring_book} contains many fundamental results on algebraic structures related to semirings and computational problems on such structures.